ZhuangLab/storm-analysis/storm_analysis/README.md

 micrometry - Automatically find the affine transform between two localization files using geometric hashing.

-multi_plane - C-Spline analysis adapted for analysis of one or more planes of data from sCMOS camera(s).
+multi_plane - Analysis of one or more planes of data from sCMOS camera(s), using one of the following PSF models: 1. measured PSF, 2. pupil function or 3.
+3D cubic spline.

+psf_fft - The core code to analyze SMLM movies by fitting the measured PSF (using a FFT based approach).

 pupilfn - The core code to analyze SMLM movies by fitting pupil functions.